tenshi64/Console-FlappyBird/README.md

 # Console-Flappy-Bird
-Flappy Bird game made as a console app.
+FlappyBird game made as a console app.

 ## Controls
 Press space to fly.